-Subrecipients can submit a Grant Subaward Amendment or Modification in GCS after the Grant Subaward is approved by Cal OES, and up to two weeks prior to the end of the liquidation period or any Special Condition dates, whichever comes first.
+Subrecipients can submit a Grant Subaward Change Requests in GCS after the Grant Subaward is approved by Cal OES, and up to two weeks prior to the end of the liquidation period or any Special Condition dates, whichever comes first.

-This is to allow Cal OES adequate time to process Modifications and notify Subrecipients of their approval, for timely submission and processing of the final Report of Expenditures Report and Payment Request.
+This is to allow Cal OES adequate time to process and approve Change Requests, for timely submission and processing of the final Report of Expenditures Report & Payment Request.

-Grant Subaward Amendments are effective upon Cal OES's signed approval.
+Grant Subaward Change Requests are effective upon Cal OES's approval (status in GCS is "Grant Subaward Executed").
 Oral agreements are not binding on either party.